 During your cruise, discover Ny Alesund, a former mining town that has been transformed into a scientific base.
 Founded in 1916, this small town was the departure point for many Arctic expeditions, including those of the famous explorer Roald Amundsen.
 Don't miss a visit to the museum and its famous post office, considered to be the most northerly in the world!

-Conclude the expedition today and disembark in Longyearbyen.
+Conclude the expedition today and disembark in Longyearbyen after breakfast.
 Transfer to the airport and board your flight to Paris.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips.com is not responsible for itinerary changes.